NativeScript/nativescript-cli/docs/man_pages/project/testing/run-android.md

 * `--key-store-password` - Provides the password for the keystore file specified with `--key-store-path`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--key-store-alias` - Provides the alias for the keystore file specified with `--key-store-path`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--key-store-alias-password` - Provides the password for the alias specified with `--key-store-alias-password`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
+* `--bundle` - Specifies that a bundler (e.g. webpack) should be used if one is present.
+If no value is passed will default to `nativescript-dev-webpack`.
+* `--env.*` - Specifies additional flags that the bundler may process.
+May be passed multiple times.
+For example: `--env.uglify --env.snapshot`.

 ### Attributes
 * `<Device ID>` is the index or `Device Identifier` of the target device as listed by `$ tns device android --available-devices`